Afoucheaux/spacestagram_af/README.md

 1. CI implementation.
 2. User login screen with ability to load by date and number of images.
 3. Improved Sad path testing.
-4. Utilization of local storage to persist user's like images.
+4. Utilization of local storage to persist user's liked images.

 ## Contributors